Centre for International Development

 In 2019, OECD member countries provided over USD 150 billion in foreign aid to promote development globally.

-Poverty, Vulnerability and Resilience
+Poverty, inequality and vulnerability

 Unexpected events can have a huge impact on development.
 They include political events, health shocks such as COVID-19, economic shocks like the current global recession, and climatic shocks such as storms, floods and droughts.